saz/puppet-ssh/README.markdown

 Since version 2.0.0 only non-default values are written to both, client and server, configuration files.

-Multiple occurances of one config key (e.g. sshd should be listening on port 22 and 2222) should be passed as an array.
+Multiple occurrences of one config key (e.g. sshd should be listening on port 22 and 2222) should be passed as an array.

 ```